 - Do – Try Heels with a Bit of Embellishment on Them

-Try a pair with a small tassle or a buckle on them (I said a buckle, not three buckles).
+Try a pair with a small tassle or a buckle on them (I said a buckle, not seven buckles).

 - Don’t – Wear Shoes with a Platform